 Wisdom is found using the Holy Spirit, which is only given to those who obey him (Acts 5:32).
 However, how can understanding and knowledge lead us to our own pearls of great price (Matthew 13:45 - 46)?
 How can they bring us to the pure truth of God?
 It is only through recognizing and obeying his laws and his ways (Psalm 119:104).

 God's precepts are written in the Holy Scriptures.
-If one has God's Holy Spirit, one can study God's Word (His Precepts) for Holy knowledge, and upon this foundation of the Holy Spirit and Holy knowledge, God will then grant Holy understanding.
+If one has his Spirit, one can study his Word (His Precepts) for Holy knowledge, and upon this foundation of the Holy Spirit and Holy knowledge, the Eternal will then grant Holy understanding.

-God tells us in the book of Proverbs that there are times when we should be silent and times when we should respond directly to others (especially about God's truth).
+God tells us in the book of Proverbs that there are times when we should be silent (not casting our pearls before others) and times when we should respond directly (especially about what is the truth).
 Jesus sometimes answered the questions and accusations thrown his way by the religious leaders of his day (e.g. Matthew 12:1 - 8) and sometimes refused to respond to their inquiries (e.g. Matthew 21:23 - 27).
-Proverbs states:

 We must discern the reason for any questions according to the person who is doing the asking and answer within that context (Proverbs 26:4 - 5).
 We should not cast our pearls of Godly wisdom before 'swine', meaning someone who is a militant, ready to fight, unbeliever lest they turn on us and insult us or do us harm.